 - 68.9% prioritize employees’ excellent verbal communication skills

-Hong Kong, Japan, and other Asian countries are in the process of adopting the United States’ Liberal Arts model.
-In a recent article in The Atlantic, businessman Po Chung and other education reformers have acknowledged that “it’s past time for (Asian) colleges to introduce a broader range of subjects, to promote greater intellectual curiosity, and to foster creative thinking.”
+Hong Kong, Japan, and other Asian countries are in the process of adopting the United States’ liberal arts model.
+In a recent article in The Atlantic, businessman Po Chung and other education reformers have acknowledge that “it’s past time for (Asian) colleges to introduce a broader range of subjects, to promote greater intellectual curiosity, and to foster creative thinking.”
 Chung and other backers appear to echo the insights of their Silicon Valley counterparts.
 They, too, are “convinced that these changes will, in turn, build a workforce of rigorous, creative thinkers—just what they think is needed to meet the fast-changing needs of a transforming global economy.”

 STEM and the Humanities

-“…those who excel in STEM understand that there are non-technical considerations that should guide their work, and those who study humanities understand that there are powerful problem solving mechanisms and tools that can open up new avenues of application for their knowledge.
+“…those who excel in STEM understand that there are non-technical considerations that should guide their work, and those who study humanities understand that there are powerful problem-solving mechanisms and tools that can open up new avenues of application for their knowledge.
 We need those with strength in the humanities to feel comfortable talking with those who have strength in STEM, and vice versa.
 This isn’t either-or, we have to expose students to both.”